john-science/python_for_scientists/classes/11_scipy/problem_set_1_scipy.md

 ## Interpolation

-First, let's do a simple linear interpolation between age and BMI for Olympic athletes.
-As we'll see, this won't work out, so we'll just use a small sample set to make this easier.
+Let's try and fit our data.
+First, we will try to interpolate between the age and the BMI of our Olympic athletes.
+As it happens, interpolation is meant for the situation where we have one X value for one Y value.
+Since we have many duplicate ages among our athletes, this is not a good fit.
+While taking a small sample of the data is fine for education, it is probably not what we would do with this data in real life.

 1. Use `dict` and `zip` to make a dictionary of the first 25 athletes in your `ages` and `bmi` lists.
 Name your dictionary `bmi_by_age`.
 2. Create a ordered list, named `age_keys` of the ages in `bmi_by_age`.
 (Use `sorted` and `.keys()`.)